 As Midnight Basketball® became more successful - more visible - its participants have worn more than a jersey - a smart, professional and colourful team jerseys they have worn with pride … they’ve also worn a marker with negative unintended consequences, identifying them as disadvantaged, and stigmatising them as ‘other’.

 We call it tagging.
-When young people from disadvantage are continually labelled by their disadvantage, they become defined by it.
-When we create programs for disadvantaged youth (this does not refer to interventions that are specifically set up to address specific needs) there is always this possibility.
+When teenagers are continually labelled by their disadvantage, they can become defined by it.
+When we create programs for disadvantaged teenagers (this does not refer to interventions that are specifically set up to address specific needs) there is always this possibility.

 No matter how well-intentioned, the Midnight Basketball® brand was potentially an identifier, labelling its participants as being ‘poor’; and unfortunately, the wonderful and uplifting success stories or conversation that surround its participants too often include negative themes – themes that would never be mentioned in a story about local Club Basketball.